ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 https://sap-linuxlab.github.io/

-TODO find some concrete and easy to follow example in the repo
+let's find some concrete and easy to follow examples from the roles in the repo

 ---